Block2School/challenges/challenge_1.md

 - On the last line you'll receive:
   - `D` -> An Integer between `0` and `30`

+### ℹ Here are a few examples, given the inputs and outputs you have to find out what to do ℹ

 ## Here are a few example to help you :

 <div